 3 In case you’re wondering, here are those players in no particular order: Ahman Green, Tiki Barber, Duce Staley, Stephen Davis, Mike Alstott, Napoleon Kaufman, Jamal Anderson, Garrison Hearst, Adrian Murrell, Edgar Bennett, Chris Warren, Cedric Benson, Ronnie Brown, Cadillac Williams, Marion Barber, Joseph Addai, and DeAngelo Williams.
 Some failed to make the cut by more than others.

 I did, however, make an exception for Priest Holmes and Rudi Johnson.
-Neither player registered a single carry in their rookie seasons, so I omitted it and counted their sixth through ninth seasons as their first five.
+Neither player registered a single carry in their rookie seasons, so I omitted it and counted their second through sixth seasons as their first five.